Intermittent Communication: Conclusion

 \section{Conclusion}

-We formulated a model for intermittent communications that can capture bursty transmissions or a sporadically available channel by inserting a random number of silent symbols between each codeword symbol so that the receiver does not know a priori when the transmissions will occur.
-First, we specified two decoding schemes in order to develop achievable rates.
-Interestingly, decoding from pattern detection, which achieves a larger rate, is based on a generalization of the method of types and properties of partial divergence.
+We formulated a model for intermittent communication that can capture bursty transmissions or a sporadically available channel by inserting a random number of silent symbols between each codeword symbol so that the receiver does not know a priori when the transmissions will occur.
+We introduced decoding from pattern detection in order to develop achievable rates using partial divergence and its properties.
 As the system becomes more intermittent, the achievable rates decrease due to the additional uncertainty about the positions of the codeword symbols at the decoder.
-We also showed that as long as the intermittency rate $\alpha$ is finite and the capacity of the DMC is not zero, rate $R=0$ is achievable for intermittent communication.
 For the case of binary-input binary-output noiseless channel, we obtained upper bounds on the capacity of intermittent communication by providing the encoder and the decoder with various amounts of side-information, and calculating or upper bounding the capacity of this genie-aided system.
 The results suggest that the linear scaling of the receive window with respect to the codeword length considered in the system model is relevant since the upper bounds imply a tradeoff between the capacity and the intermittency rate.
-Finally, we derived bounds on the capacity per unit cost of intermittent communication.
-To obtain the lower bound, we used pulse-position modulation at the encoder, and searched for the position of the pulse at the decoder.

 \appendices